alvarosf07/computer-science-DSA/3) Algorithms/1) Algorithmic Programming Techniques/3) Two Pointers/README.md

 ## Example of Two Pointers Technique:

 Consider the problem of finding a pair of elements in a sorted array that sum up to a given target value.
-We can use the two pointers technique to efficiently solve this problem:
+In the following example, the two_sum function uses the two pointers technique to find a pair of elements in the sorted array nums that sum up to the target value:

 ```python
 def two_sum(nums, target):